rozee01/seneca_hack/README.md

 The platform consists of three main layers:

 ### 1. Streaming Layer (Real-Time)
+- Tweets are **simulated from datasets** due to X (Twitter) API limitations.
-- Simulated team tweets sent to Kafka topics per team.
+- Simulated team tweets are sent to Kafka topics per team.
 - Spark Streaming cleans data and performs sentiment analysis using a pretrained model.
 - Results are stored in **MongoDB** and published to Kafka for the web app.
 - NBA tweets dataset: [Kaggle NBA Tweets](https://www.kaggle.com/datasets/wjia26/nba-tweets/data)